DroidKaigi/conference-app-2023/README.md

 ## Module structure

-We are adopting the module separation approach used in 'Now in Android', such as splitting into 'feature' and 'core' modules.
+We are adopting the module separation approach used in [Now in Android](https://github.com/android/nowinandroid), such as splitting into 'feature' and 'core' modules.
 We've added experimental support for Compose Multiplatform on certain screens, making the features accessible from the iOS app module as well."

 <img width="637" alt="image" src="https://github.com/DroidKaigi/conference-app-2023/assets/1386930/c6d1d107-7dae-43f3-81b4-111c94fe89d9">